jtakayama/makahiki/install/ubuntu_readme.txt

 - Set up static files.

 This script should be run only a single time in production scenarios, because any subsequent configuration modifications will be lost if ubuntu_installer.py is invoked with --initialize_instance again.
-Use the --update_instance option (discussed in Section 7 of this document) to update source code without losing subsequent configuration actions.
+Use the --update_instance option (discussed in Section 1.1.9, below) to update source code without losing subsequent configuration actions.

-The script runs a script at makahiki/makahiki/scripts/initialize_instance.py with default options, and is equivalent to the following:
+The script initializes the Makahiki database and populates it with default information and users.
+It is equivalent to running the standalone makahiki/makahiki/scripts/initialize_instance.py script with "--type default" options.
-% initialize_instance.py --type default
 -------------------------------------------------------------------------------

 Run the script with the options specified for your operating system: